Lindstromer/docs/source/includes/_properties.md

 Key           | Default       | Description
 --------------|---------------|--------------------------------------------------
-blank_text    | empty string  | Change the blank text to something else include_blank | true          | Include the blank row or not post_type     | 'post'        | The post type that the property will load posts from.
+placeholder   | empty string  | Placeholder text that's displayed when no option is slected. post_type     | 'post'        | The post type that the property will load posts from.
 Can only be one post type query         | array         | Append a `WP_Query` on all post types.
 Gist reference over `WP_Query`.
-Note that `post_type` in query will always be removed text          | 'Select Post' | The text above the dropdown.
-If this text is a empty string the p tag will be hidden
+Note that `post_type` in query will always be removed

 ## Radio buttons